 Australian sunscreens have to meet specific regulations in order to make high SPF, water-resistance and broad spectrum claims.
 So with SunSense™, you can be sure you and your family are getting the highest level of protection available from harmful UV radiation.

 Help prevent your skin getting damaged by following these simple precautions:

-Cover up Wear a sunhat, sunglasses and T-shirt when you’re outside.
+Wear a sunhat, sunglasses and T-shirt when you’re outside.

-Stay shady While you’re outside, stay in the shade as much as you can.
+While you’re outside, stay in the shade as much as you can.
 Watch out for reflections from surfaces such as snow, water or sand, which can also cause sunburn.
 Even concrete or grass can reflect the sun and increase your risk of burning.

-Drink lots Make sure you don’t get dehydrated, especially on warm days, by drinking lots of water – if you’re being active, this is particularly important.
+Make sure you don’t get dehydrated, especially on warm days, by drinking lots of water – if you’re being active, this is particularly important.

 Cover ALL your exposed skin with high factor sun cream (at least SPF 15), to protect your skin and stop it burning (6) – and remember to reapply every 2 hours, or sooner if you go swimming.
 There’s no such thing as a waterproof or all-day suncream!
 SPF 50+ will offer you the best protection against UV rays.
 You’ll also find tips on how to properly apply sunscreen.

 Wearing a high-factor sunscreen every day helps protect against the sun’s potentially harmful UVA and UVB radiation, which can cause sunburn, pigmentation premature aging, wrinkles, and skin cancers.